brigittarucz/devOpsPracticesInteg/pages/index.md

 ## <a name="version"> Version Control System
 Version control is the process of monitoring and handling modifications to software code.
 A version control system is a tool that aids software development teams in managing and tracking source code updates.
 For high-performing applications and DevOps departments, using version management software is a best practice.
-Version management also lets developers work more quickly and encourages development projects maintaining productivity and agility as the team grows.
+Version management also lets developers work more quickly and encourages development projects to maintain productivity and agility as the team grows.
 [27]

 In our project, we implement the Git Feature Branch Workflow.
 Theoretically, any developing features should be done on a dedicated branch instead of working directly on the master branch.
 This is to encapsulate and protect the code base and to ensure the main branch will not contain broken code.
 Moreover, it also forces developers to create a pull request each time they complete a feature and would like to merge it to the code base where other developers on the team can check, approve, and discuss the feature.
 [28] However, because the web application code was completed before the project started, we have not created a separate feature branch for developing the web application.